Beyond Mapping III

 Systematic unaligned also results in a somewhat regularly

-either the X or Y direction.
-A study
+the X or Y direction.
+A study area

-area (i.e., farmer’s field) is divided into a sampling grid of cells equal to
+(i.e., farmer’s field) is divided into a sampling grid of cells equal to the

-by first placing a random point in the cell in the lower-left corner of the
+first placing a random point in the cell in the lower-left corner of the grid

 Random numbers are used to specify the distance separating the initial